ClarkMcGrew/hemi-threads/README.md

 This is version is based on Hemi 2.0 (HEMI_VERSION == 200000) by Mark
 Harris ((https://github.com/harrism/hemi).
-All modifications by Clark McGrew are release under the MIT license.
+All modifications by Clark McGrew are release under the MIT license and can be found at (https://github.com/ClarkMcGrew/hemi-threads)

 Hemi on github
 --------------